 We included GSEA output using differential genes w/wo adjusting for cell-type differences.
 We can now compare the differences between those results.

-comparegsea_scatter(gseares_path1 = paste0(system.file("extdata", package = "SCdeconR"), "/gsea/results/age_adjust/"),
+comparegsea_scatter(gseares_path1 = paste0(system.file("extdata", package = "SCdeconR"), "/gsea/results/ct_adjust/"),

-gseares_path2 = paste0(system.file("extdata", package = "SCdeconR"), "/gsea/results/age_unadjust/"),
+gseares_path2 = paste0(system.file("extdata", package = "SCdeconR"), "/gsea/results/ct_unadjust/"),

-result_names = c("age_adjust", "age_unadjust"), nes_cutoff = 1.5, pval_cutoff = 0.1, pvalflag = FALSE,
+result_names = c("ct_adjust", "ct_unadjust"), nes_cutoff = 1.5, pval_cutoff = 0.1, pvalflag = FALSE,

-interactive = TRUE)
+interactive = FALSE)

 We can then generate summary plot of top enriched gene-sets.

-gsea_sumplot(gseares_path = paste0(system.file("extdata", package = "SCdeconR"), "/gsea/results/age_adjust/"),
+gsea_sumplot(gseares_path = paste0(system.file("extdata", package = "SCdeconR"), "/gsea/results/ct_adjust/"),

 pos_sel = c("GLYCOSPHINGOLIPID_BIOSYNTHESIS", "FRUCTOSE_AND_MANNOSE_METABOLISM", "HIF-1_SIGNALING_PATHWAY"),

-neg_sel = c("P53_SIGNALING_PATHWAY", "RENIN_SECRETION", "LYSOSOME"), pvalflag = FALSE, interactive = TRUE)
+neg_sel = c("P53_SIGNALING_PATHWAY", "RENIN_SECRETION", "LYSOSOME"), pvalflag = FALSE, interactive = FALSE)

 Heatmap of two selected gene-sets for demonstration.